YOUTH LEADERSHIP BOARD

 Director of Ambassador Outreach

-Hey Changemakers!
-My name is Danielle, and I’m a Freshman at The George Washington University in Washington, D.C.
-I’m an active and passionate ambassador for the Yellow Tulip Project and an enthusiastic member of the community surrounding it.
-I joined the Yellow Tulip Project in 2018 after a presentation at my high school and learning more during my time at Seeds of Peace.
-After hearing the momentum’s message, I knew in my heart that I had to get involved.
+In 2018, I joined the Yellow Tulip Project after a presentation at my high school and after learning more during my time at Seeds of Peace.
+Once I heard our momentum’s message, I knew, in my heart, that I had to get involved.
 The journey to healing and finding inner peace is far from linear, and it’s time we started walking together on this long and winding road.
 Hope does happen, and we are truly never alone.
 We are all endlessly worthy and innately deserving of the purest form of happiness.
-Together, we can and will ‘Smash the Stigma’ and save lives.
-I want to change the world, and I’m thrilled that I get to immerse myself in this beautiful community of mountain movers!
-Feel free to reach me at outreach@theyellowtulipproject.org

 Read Bio